 The Fair Housing Act makes it illegal to discriminate in housing transactions on the basis of gender, race, color, national origin, religion, disability, or familial status.

 Despite the enactment of the Act, housing discrimination has been a persistent issue, according to many fair housing rights advocates.
 According to the National Fair Housing Alliance (NFHA), last year saw over 25,000 housing discrimination complaints filed with the local governments as well as national and federal fair housing agencies.

-The numbers, NFHA estimates, could be more as those numbers only reflect housing discimination incidents that have been reported.
+The numbers, National Fair Housing Alliance estimates, could be more as those numbers only reflect housing discimination incidents that have been reported.
 Many people still don’t know what steps to take when they are discriminated against in housing matters.
 Or simply don’t realize they have been discriminated against.

-5 Things Florida Landlords Should Know About the Act
+5 Elements of the Act Florida Landlords Should Know

 Every housing provider including real estate agents, mortgage lenders and landlords must abide by these laws.
 Housing discrimination is a serious and common issue in the rental housing market.
 To avoid being the target of one of those complaints, here are 5 things you should know:

 1. Advertise the Right Way

 As property owners, you have the right to choose the most suitable applicant for the property.
 However, it’s against the provisions of the federal law to unfairly discriminate against prospective tenants on the bases of any of their protected classes.

 The following are examples of discriminatory advertisementsin Florida:

 - Sex/gender: Stating a preference for one sex over another (e.g., “Female preferred” or “No young men.”)